krishnanlab/similarity_metrics_pipeline/README.md

 The results are used to evaluate how well these similarity metrics reflect the **true relationships between samples and studies**.

-Note: I am starting with BLEU scores calculation and will implement the rest of the mertics later
+Note: I am starting with BLEU score calculations and will implement the rest of the mertics later
 ---

 ## **Project Structure (current)**